-Life without the one-size fits all HRT regimen may make your health choices seem confusing.
-However, addressing your concerns topic by topic means a more individualized and likely more effective approach to your health care.
+Life without the one-size-fits-all HRT regimen may make your health choices seem confusing.
+However, addressing the topic of your concern means a more individualized and likely more effective approach to your health care.

 By understanding the alternatives to HRT, you and your doctor can work together to make decisions about managing your health beyond menopause.

 Estrogen and progesterone, the two major female hormones, are mostly produced by your ovaries and are involved in the process and regulation of ovulation and menstruation.
 Estrogen affects many other parts of your body, as well.
 It helps maintain the health of your bones and the tissues of your skin, breasts, uterus, urinary tract, and vagina.
 It also plays a role in raising levels of high-density lipoprotein (HDL) cholesterol (the good kind,) and lowering levels of low-density lipoprotein (LDL) cholesterol (the bad kind.)

 Estrogen and progesterone production often starts to gradually decline sometime in your 30s.
 In the years leading up to menopause, these hormone levels may rise and fall unevenly.
 Some women make it through these fluctuations with few problems.
 Others may experience hot flashes, disturbed sleep, or mood swings.